Mrrvm/os_lusiadas_2/content/grounds.md

 ## Appendix

 ![[Pasted image 20250506153934.png]]
+**Fig. 1** - The Monument of the "Discoveries"  in Lisbon with graffiti saying "Blindly sailing for money, humanity is down".
+Publico, https://imagens.publico.pt/imagens.aspx/1611845?tp=UH&db=IMAGENS&type=JPG ^fig-padrao

 ![[Pasted image 20250506151633.png]]
-**Fig. 2** - Rosa dos Ventos (Compass Rose) at the Monument of the Discoveries in Lisbon.
+**Fig. 2** - Rosa dos Ventos (Compass Rose) at the Monument of the "Discoveries" in Lisbon.
 Portuguese Museum, https://portuguesemuseum.org/?page_id=1808&category=4&exhibit=&event=82#images-1 ^fig-rosa-dos-ventos

 ![[IMG_20250110_145412.jpg]]
-**Fig. 3* - Rosa dos Ventos (Compass Rose) at Lagos ^fig-rosa-dos-ventos-lagos
+**Fig. 3** - Rosa dos Ventos (Compass Rose) at Lagos ^fig-rosa-dos-ventos-lagos

 ![[Pasted image 20250506152303.png]]
-**Fig. 4* - The caravela and the crows are symbols of the city of Lisbon.
+**Fig. 4** - The caravela and the crows are symbols of the city of Lisbon.
 Bucket List Portugal, https://bucketlistportugal.com/calcada-portuguesa-the-art-of-portuguese-pavement/ ^fig-rosa-dos-ventos-lagos

 ---